 So while these Marines may not be the first line of defense in battle, their job in the unit is key, because it may be the only way to document for a civilian audience what happens in a combat situation.
-And, these specialist are charged with presenting the official Marine Corps message or point of view for civilian publications and broadcasts.
+And, these specialists are charged with presenting the official Marine Corps message or point of view for civilian publications and broadcasts.

 Duties of Marine Combat Correspondents